markdoc/docs/pages/docs/syntax.md

 # {% $markdoc.frontmatter.title %}

-The Markdoc syntax is a superset of Markdown, specifically the [CommonMark specification](https://commonmark.org/).
-Markdoc adds a few key extensions to the syntax, which are outlined below.
+Markdoc syntax is a superset of Markdown, specifically the [CommonMark specification](https://commonmark.org/).
+Markdoc adds a few key extensions to the syntax, including nodes, tags, annotations, attributes, variables, and functions.

 ## Nodes

-Nodes are elements that Markdoc inherits from Markdown.
-For more details or to learn how to customize nodes, check out our [Nodes documentation](/docs/nodes).
+Nodes are elements that Markdoc inherits from Markdown, which can be customized with [annotations](#annotations).

 {% side-by-side %}